ohmydevops/my-infrastructure-rules/README.md

 ![Header Image](https://raw.githubusercontent.com/amirbagh75/my-infrastructure-rules/fa-version/header-image.jpg)

-# Rules derived from experience in infrastructure teams
+# Rules derived from experience in infrastructure teams ([persian version](https://github.com/amirbagh75/my-infrastructure-rules/tree/fa-version))
 As a person who has been a member/team leader of an infrastructure team, I decided to write down my mistakes and experiences once for all.

 - Simple processes and architectures precedes complexity.